Derek Martin

-Derek Martin (born Derek William Rapp; 11 April 1933) is an English former actor.
+Derek Martin (born Derek William Rapp; 11 April 1933) is a retired English actor.
 Beginning his career as a stuntman, he moved into acting and played many roles on UK television.
 One of his most widely known roles is Charlie Slater on the BBC soap opera EastEnders from 2000 to 2011, with brief appearances in 2013 and 2016.

 Early life

-In his early life Martin worked as a professional gambler, motor racer, at a meat market and as a debt collector.
-He also performed national service in the Royal Air Force.
+In his early life, Martin worked as a professional gambler, motor racer, at a meat market and as a debt collector.
+He also undertook national service in the Royal Air Force.